sabio-engineering/cookbook-dvelp/careers/README.md

 Whiteboard interviews are rubbish, so there's no chance we'd do them here at DVELP.
 What we do instead is invite you to spend up to 4 hours with one of our own engineers solving a problem.
 You'll be on a video chat sharing your screen, and building a solution.
 Our engineer isn't just there to judge though - they're on hand to help you out and guide you along the right path.
 Don't worry if you have to Google something every 10 seconds, we all do that too!

-We realise that trying to find 4 hours during your week can be hard, so we will try our best to accommodate you and can trim the time accordingly, and can run into outside office hours if needed.
+We realise that trying to find 4 hours during your week can be hard, so we will try our best to accommodate you and can trim the time accordingly.
+We can run into outside office hours if needed.
 If the phone or doorbell rings or there's any interruptions, that's absolutely fine.
 We're used to working from home and all the distractions that can bring, so don't fret.

 #### CEO chat (45mins)